Jackscalibur/CS4336Project/Readme.txt

 in the TheaterEntity.java page and return the resulting list, and a method that will find movies based on a theater by invoking a query in the MovieEntity.java page and return the resulting list.

-Movies.java
+MovieEntity.java
 This is an entity that was created automatically by our database MovieDB.
 I added a query to find movies based on the theater ID.

-Theaters.java
+TheaterEntity.java
 This is an entity that was created automatically by our database MovieDB.

+PaymentEntity.java
+This is an entity that is used to host payment transaction data that will be used later for the database interactions when requesting from the user.

+TicketEntity.java
+This is an entity that is used to host ticket information that will be used later for the database interactions when requesting from the user.